rfarhanian/MachineLearning/src/hw3/README.md

 # Find  user profiles that are problematic, explain why?

-# Think of two metrics to compute the disatistifaction with the group.
+# Think of two metrics to compute the dissatisfaction with the group.

 # Should you split in two groups today?